Anne de Montmorency, 1st Duke of Montmorency: Henri's Italian campaign

 In the end, the Truce of Vaucelles would not last its intended five years, being violated in September 1556, with the war therefore reopening at this time.
 When the Pope had learned of the truce of Vaucelles he was furious, and while it would have been improper for him to denounce it formally, his scorn was open.
-He put pressure on Henri to break it and despite the urgings of the French ambassador, succeeded in provoking the duque de Alba (duke of Alba) to invade Papal territory, thereby persuading Henri to void his adherence to the truce.
+He put pressure on Henri to break it and despite the urgings of the French ambassador, succeeded in provoking the duke of Alba to invade Papal territory, thereby persuading Henri to void his adherence to the truce.
 Against the Lorraines Montmorency condemned the drive back to war to the king.
 At council, Montmorency argued that Alba had not violated the truce and that he should content himself to support the Pope monetarily, Guise and Brissac meanwhile argued that the king's honour was at stake if he did not defend the Pope.
 Though the royal council was deadlocked on renouncing the truce for sometime, the king was able to convince Montmorency that by supporting the Pope he was not violating his agreement with Spain.
 Nevertheless Montmorency remarked that they would "ride across the Alps but come back on foot".
 On 28 September Henri committed to an Italian expedition.

-The duque di Ferrara(duke of Ferrara) would not play ball with the campaign plan established by the French, which required his financial support.
+The duke of Ferrara would not play ball with the campaign plan established by the French, which required his financial support.
 Montmorency jumped on the opposition to try and convince Henri to cancel the campaign, but to no avail.
 Despite the campaign into Italy, the truce of Vaucelles remained technically in force.
 On 6 January 1557 Montmorency's nephew Coligny launched a surprise attack on Douai.
 In the wake of this debacle, Montmorency tried to ensure the event would remain a local embarrassment as opposed to the beginning of a broader campaign.
-However, when Henri learned (wrongly) that Venezia was about to ally with France, a formal declaration of war was exchanged with Spain on 31 January 1557.
+However, when Henri learned (wrongly) that Venice was about to ally with France, a formal declaration of war was exchanged with Spain on 31 January 1557.